SenseNet/sncom-resources/_posts/2020-11-30-using-your-own-product-a-headless-cms-case-study.md

 # SNaaS for the future

 Our previous website made with the old product was built on a lot of old technologies both server and client-side.
-These technologies were decent and modern in their time, but as time gose on, every technology, framework and library gets older, loses its support and makes the old project unsustainable.
+These technologies were decent and modern in their time, but as time goes on, every technology, framework and library gets older, loses its support and makes the old project unsustainable.
 If we stick to traditional CMS' then this usually means that the project needs to be rebuilt from scratch from content to user interface.
 We have run into this problem many times, but we won’t get any more. sensenet as a headless cms gives us the freedom of changing the ui, adding new features or integrate it with anything wihout having to touch the repository and the backend. sensenet's REST API is futureproof and while we hope that [Next.js](https://nextjs.org/) chosen as the basis for our website will stay supported and popular for a long time, but if not, we only have to replace the UI.

 # Sum up: Why we chose sensenet? (and not because it is our solution🙂)